37 Easy Crafts to Try This Season for Festive DIY Fall Decor

 Instead of plain pots, display your fall flowers and plants in a DIY pumpkin planter.
 Simply cut the top off a real or faux pumpkin, add drainage holes, and you're ready to get planting.
 Set it on your front stoop for a welcoming fall porch.

-It's no secret copper is having a moment.
+Shiny and warm, copper is the perfect accent for fall.
 Turn the metallic trend into a gorgeous fall craft using copper sheets, a thick tree slice, and some gilding adhesive.
 Display it as a base for fall vases and centerpieces, or as a backdrop to a mantle display.

 Leather Acorn Garland